 Ngon Street Food

 If you're on the fence whether it's worth trekking out to a Budapest outskirt for a Thai meal, here's a little encouragement: Ngon Street Food is easily accessible by public transport (take bus #9 from Astoria) and it's among the top Thai restaurants in Budapest.
-Also, once here, you can catch a glimpse at one of the city's two Chinatowns (it actually has more Vietnamese than Chinese vendors these days).
-This one—consisting of rows of repurposed industrial buildings—is a little run-down, but that's part of the experience.
+Also, once here, you can catch a glimpse of one of the city's two Chinatowns (it actually has more Vietnamese than Chinese vendors these days).